LC8736/ACGWR/README.md

-##### ACGWR: Adaptive Coefficient Geographically Weighted Regression
+##### ACGWR: Additive Coefficient Geographically Weighted Regression

-This repository contains the implementation of ACGWR (Adaptive Coefficient Geographically Weighted Regression) and comparative analysis with other spatial regression models.
+This repository contains the implementation of ACGWR (Additive Coefficient Geographically Weighted Regression) and comparative analysis with other spatial regression models.

 ##### Project Structure